moredip/blog.thepete.net/source/_posts/2017-11-06-continuous-delivery-for-static-websites.markdown

 categories:
 ---

 In this article I’ll show that the typical approach for deploying sophisticated static sites is not sufficient, and explain how we can apply the principles of [Continuous Delivery](https://continuousdelivery.com/) to improve the situation.
-We’ll then walk through a concrete example, building a fully functional continuous delivery pipeline for a single page React application.
+We’ll then walk through a worked example, building a fully functional continuous delivery pipeline for a single page React application.

 ## The rise of the static site